terrancehah/whole-ios/docs/app-flow.md

   - Theme selection (light/dark mode) with semantic theme colors and fonts for backgrounds, cards, buttons, and text.
   - Font style choices.
   - Premium features locked for free users.
+  - **UI Improvements:**
+    - `QuoteListView` now fills the entire screen for a modern look.
+    - All `CustomButton` instances have a corner radius of `12` and a consistent shadow for visual polish.
+    - Chinese quote text uses a lighter palette color for improved readability.

 - **Subscription Management**
   - View current status.